pam-param-pam/I-Drive/README.md

 Asynchronous task queue for delegating long tasks like file deletion outside of HTTP call lifecycle.

-## Solving discord's rate limit problems
+## Solving Discord's rate limit problems

-On average discord allows a single bot to make 1 request a second, that's way to little!
+On average Discord allows a single bot to make 1 request a second, that's way to little!
-That's why, for **iDrive** to work, a single user needs at least few bots, this way backend can switch between tokens and bypass discord's ratelimits.
+That's why, for **iDrive** to work, a single user needs at least few bots, this way backend can switch between tokens and bypass Discord's ratelimits.

 Discord issues cloudflare bans if you make more than 10k 4xx requests in 10 minutes.
 **iDrive** tries to avoid this as much as possible, including throwing 502 errors when it can't handle more requests

 The same concept applies to webhooks.

-## Why use both webhooks and discord bots?
+## Why use both webhooks and Discord bots?
 Why are webhooks needed?
-Why not use discord bots to upload files?
+Why not use Discord bots to upload files?

 Discord bots are in my opinion too powerful to send tokens back and forth in the browser.
-In an unlikely situation, a third party could steal bot's token and access all files stored(encrypted or not) on a discord server.
+In an unlikely situation, a third party could steal bot's token and access all files stored(encrypted or not) on a Discord server.
 Discord bots if given too many permissions would also allow for easy raiding and greefing.

 Webhooks on the other hand can only send messages, and delete/modify their own.